MoMaherB/Biomedical-maintenance-system-Webstack-Portfolio-Project/README.md

 1. Open your web browser and navigate to `http://localhost:5000`.
 2. Register a new account or log in with existing credentials.
 3. Start managing biomedical equipment and scheduling maintenance.
-4. In login page enter with these credentials: email: admin@maintenance.com password: Adminpassword.
+4. In login page enter with these credentials as admi user: email: admin@maintenance.com password: Adminpassword.
+5. Login as a regular user using these credentials: email: maher1525@gmail.com password: 5573758

 ## Contributing